That cherry tree in Frome

 Prunus 'Royal Burgundy'.
 Becoming popular in gardens.
 Young trees in Locks Hill, Handlemaker Road, etc. No-one's looking after the latter, and it's being overwhelmed by the more vigorous shoots of the wild cherry rootstock.

 Prunus 'Shirofugen'.
 Formerly there were two in the New Buildings area, but I don't know of any good mature specimens in Frome now, at least none that are easily visible to passers-by.
-A young tree within the playpark at the Weymouth Road entrance to Victoria Park.
-A hacked-about relic in Horton Street.
+You can get a glimpse of one in a garden in Princess Anne Road.
+There's a hacked-about relic in Horton Street.
 (To see a good one, drive to Southwick and you'll pass it on your left.)

 Prunus 'Shogetsu'.
 Again, no good ones.
 A scarred relic in Foster Road.
-A young one towards the gloomy northern end of The Butts; I'm sure it has many well-wishers!
+Three young trees in the western side of Victoria Park.
 Another at the western end of Lower Innox.

 2 Comments: